inaka/elvis_core/doc_rules/elvis_style/param_pattern_matching.md

 When capturing a parameter using pattern matching you can either put the parameter name on the left (`Param = #{pattern := ToMatch}`) or right (`#{pattern := ToMatch} = Param`) side of the pattern that you use in the function clause.
-This rule will make sure you are consistent through your code and use always the same style.
+This rule will make sure you are consistent throughout your code and always use the same style.

 > Works on `.beam` file?
 Yes!